Factorizations of cycles and multi-noded rooted trees: Introduction

+Goulden-Jackson gave a bijection between the factorizations of a $d$-cycle of a given type to the plane-edge rooted $m$-cacti on $d$ $m$-gons with corresponding vertex distribution, and use a generating function argument to prove that the number of cacti is given by \eqref{equ:general}.
+Lando-Zvonkine gave a completely different proof for Goulden-Jackson's result in \cite{LandoZvonkine}.

 The proofs given in \cite{Springer, Irving} can be considered as symmetrized bijective proofs of Theorem \ref{main2}.
-We ask whether one can give a direct ``de-symmetrized'' bijective proof for it.
-The main purpose of this paper is to give such a bijection.
+For the proofs for the more general result \eqref{equ:general}, techniques of Goulden-Jackson \cite{GouldenJacksonEJC} involve calculations with generating functions, and the paper of Lando-Zvonkine \cite{LandoZvonkine} uses geometric arguments.
+In contrast, our techniques give a direct ``de-symmetrized'' bijective proof for Theorem \ref{main2}.
 In order to do that, we first construct a new class of combinatorial objects called {\it multi-noded rooted trees}, show that (with proper parameters) it has cardinality $d^{r-2},$ and then give a bijection between factorizations of a $d$-cycle and multi-noded rooted trees.

 The plan of this article is as follows: In Section \ref{sec:multi}, we define multi-noded rooted trees and find its cardinality.
-In Section \ref{sec:bigraph}, we associated to each factorization a bipartite graph, which we call factorization graphs, and show this association is injective.
+In Section \ref{sec:bigraph}, we associate to each factorization a bipartite graph, which we call factorization graph, and show that this association is injective.
+In Section \ref{sec:g2t}, we define a map from factorization graphs to multi-noded rooted trees, and state in Theorem \ref{thm:bijg2t} that it is a bijection.
+Assuming the theorem, we conclude Theorems \ref{main2} and \ref{main1}.
 In Section \ref{sec:charGraph}, we give characterizations of factorization graphs.
-Using this characterization, we show in Section \ref{sec:g2t} that there is a bijection between factorization graphs and multi-noded rooted trees, and then we conclude our theorems.
+Using this characterization, we complete the proof of Theorem \ref{thm:bijg2t} in Section \ref{sec:proof}.

+Finally, we remark that a few results presented in Sections \ref{sec:bigraph} and \ref{sec:charGraph} have analogous or equivalent forms in the literature.
+However, to make our papers self-contained and accessible to readers without previous knowledge of geometric background of Hurwitz numbers, we include our proofs, which are purely combinatorial and only based on the group-theoretic description of Hurwitz numbers.